dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/components/toggle-button/toggle-button-info.md

 ## Description

-The `ToggleButton` component is shown as a circle that is filled (checked) when activated.
+The `ToggleButton` component should be used to toggle on or off a limited number of choices.

-ToggleButton buttons are used to let a user select one option / value of a limited number of choices within a group of ToggleButton buttons.
+You can use the React component `<ToggleButton.Group>` to wrap several `ToggleButton`.
+This makes it more easy to handle the event `on_change` on a higher level - as well as several other [context related properties](uilib/components/toggle-button#tab-properties).

-It is recommended to use it in a group.
-You can use either the React component `<ToggleButton.Group>` or use the property `group="NAME"` to define the group.
+By default the `ToggleButton.Group`'s are single select, like [Radio](/uilib/components/radio) button.
+But You can easily enable `multiselect` as well.

 ## Demos